Working with the Selection Object

 Sub BoldSelectedText() Selection.Font.Bold = True End Sub

-The macro recorder will often create a macro that uses the Selection property.
+The macro recorder often creates a macro that uses the Selection object.
 The following example was created using the macro recorder.
-The macro applies bold formatting to the first two words in the document.
+This macro selects the first two words in the active document and applies bold formatting to them.

 Sub Macro() Selection.HomeKey Unit:=wdStory Selection.MoveRight Unit:=wdWord, Count:=2, Extend:=wdExtend Selection.Font.Bold = wdToggle End Sub

-The following example accomplishes the same task without using the Selection property.
+The following example accomplishes the same task without selecting the text or using the Selection object.

 Sub WorkingWithRanges() ActiveDocument.Range(Start:=0, _ End:=ActiveDocument.Words(2).End).Bold = True End Sub